smithsa/spartz_api/README.md

 # Spartz Challenge
-In the project is a set of sample data in `cities.csv` and `users.csv`.
+Objective was to implement some basic API end points.
+In the project exists a set of sample data in `cities.csv` and `users.csv`.
 A few basic operations on the data provided are implemented, including listing the cities in a given state, listing cities near another city, and registering a visit to a particular city by a user.

 ## Prerequisites
 *	[Python](https://www.python.org/)